rufuspollock/year-in-the-life/README.md

 browserify src/calendar-parse.js --standalone module -o src/bundle.js
 ```

+# Use

+Install a CORS enabling extension for your browser and enable it to use this app.

+Why?
+This needs CORs and there is no reliable CORS proxy anymore as of 2020.

 # Design

 Goal: able to see when I am at la cheraille and when i have pre-existing books or commitments for the rest of the year (converse: when i have gaps)